TUVIMEN/reliq/README.md

 Note that `,` was separated by space from `|`.
 Formats can be specified only when `|` or `/` is separated from both sides with whitespaces.
 You cannot write `li |tr "\n"` or `p/tr "a-z" "A-Z"`, when format is empty that space is still required.

 If field name is followed by another `.` with alphanumeric string it will have different type.
-Types are described in manual.
+Types are described in the manual.
 The most used ones are `.u` and `.a`.

 `.u` finds first unsigned integer e.g. on `is -2849.4 kg` will return `2849`.